curedao/docs/constitution/3-platform.md

 Large cohort clinical analysis could reveal new molecules for longevity.

-#### 3.2.2 Data Visualization Plugins
+#### 3.2.2 Data Presentation and Management Plugins
-(TODO: Should we have a separate category of plugins for things like clinical EHR systems or DCT management plugins like OpenCures or should we rename this to Data Access and Management Plugins)

 Data visualization plugins use charting libraries to convert data from its raw form into one from which humans can derive useful insights.
 They may be used to display data from individual or multiple subjects.
 Some regular ways to visualize data are Scatter plots, timeline charts, heatmaps, or novel ways like the in the following proposed outcome labels.
 Visualizations can be embedded in studies, publications, or personal dashboards.